VikasChhetry/VikasChhetry/README.md

-I am a 2nd-year B.Tech student at NIET College, specializing in Computer Science.
+I am a 3nd-year B.Tech student at NIET College, specializing in Computer Science.
 With a strong foundation in Java and Python, I am passionate about software development and continually enhancing my programming skills.
 Beyond coding, I have a creative side that I express through video editing and drawing.

 **Skills:**
 - **Programming Languages:** Java, Python
-- **Software Development:** Basic knowledge of algorithms, data structures, and software engineering principles
+- **Software Development:** Intermediate knowledge of algorithms, data structures, and software engineering principles
 - **Creative Skills:** Video editing, Drawing
 - **Tools:** [After Effect and CapCut]